-Panels (b) and (c) of Fig. 9 present a zoom on two selected periods during winter and summer, respectively.
+Panels b and c of Fig. 9 present a zoom on two selected periods during winter and summer, respectively.
 StreamFlow is observed to be capable of simulating the diurnal cycle of stream temperature, albeit its magnitude is in general too low.
-It should be specified that temperature is cut off at 0°C by the model in winter in order to avoid unphysical values.
+It should be specified that temperature is cut off at 0 °C by the model in winter in order to avoid unphysical values.
 The underestimation of the magnitude of the diurnal cycle may originate from an overestimation of water depth or, equivalently, from an underestimation of the stream width.
 This hypothesis can unfortunately hardly be tested, since water depth and stream width are difficult to quantify in small mountainous streams with irregular, boulder-covered beds.
 We verified whether the latent and sensible heat fluxes are not underestimated by StreamFlow.
-To this end, we increased the values of coefficients a{vw} and b{vw} by 50% (see Eq.
-(13) and Table 2), however this did not result in a marked improvement of the simulated diurnal cycle (not shown).
-The effect of the heat exchange with the stream bed was also tested by reducing the value of k{bed} by 50% (see Eq.
+To this end, we increased the values of coefficients a{vw} and b{vw} by 50 % (see Eq.
+13 and Table 2); however, this did not result in a marked improvement of the simulated diurnal cycle (not shown).
+The effect of the heat exchange with the stream bed was also tested by reducing the value of k{bed} by 50 % (see Eq.
 12 and Table 2), but this had almost no impact on the simulated temperature curve either (not shown).
-The underestimation of the diurnal cycle therefore appears to mostly originate from the approach selected for the modeling of the subsurface flux temperature, as discussed into more detail below.
-From the inspection of all three panels in Fig. 9, it can be stated that modeled temperature is not particularly affected by the uncertainty in the values of hydrological parameters $R{\rm max}$, $\bar{\tau}{\rm res,u}$ and $\overline{\tau}{\rm res,l}$.
-As a matter of fact, the uncertainty range of the simulated temperature curve remains globally narrow, except around midday where it reaches a value up to 1°C on some days (see panel (b)).
-This limited sensitivity of modeled temperature with respect to simulated discharge (and water depth) further hints at the probable role of the subsurface flux temperature on the underestimation of the temperature diurnal cycle.
+The underestimation of the diurnal cycle therefore appears to mostly originate from the approach selected for the modelling of the subsurface flux temperature, as discussed in more detail below.
+From the inspection of all three panels in Fig. 9, it can be stated that modelled temperature is not particularly affected by the uncertainty in the values of hydrological parameters R{max} , $\overline{\tau}{\text{res,u}}$ and $\overline{\tau}{\text{res,l}}$.
+As a matter of fact, the uncertainty range of the simulated temperature curve remains globally narrow, except around midday where it reaches a value up to 1 °C on some days (see panel b).
+This limited sensitivity of modelled temperature with re-